versoindustries/verso-backend/README.md

 Our vision is to evolve Verso Backend into a community-supported, Python-based CMS for businesses, led by founder Michael B. Zimmerman.
 We’re refining the architecture and will share a detailed roadmap soon.
 This template already offers a cost-effective, fast website solution—deployable on Heroku for just $7/month.

+Next roadmap item will be creating a windows executable to clone this template repository and launch the dev instances.
+The goal is for it to execute all the python commands that setup the environment, create roles, etc so devs can focus on the building end of it.

 ## Contributing

 We welcome contributions!
 To get started: